ibm-cloud-docs/cloud-pak-data/getting-started.md

 # Getting started with {{site.data.keyword.cpd_full_notm}}
 {: #getting-started}

 Collect, organize, and analyze your data to generate meaningful insight with an extensible, end-to-end platform for governance, analytics, and AI that runs on Red Hat OpenShift.
 With {{site.data.keyword.cpd_full}}, it's easy to find and access trusted data so that you can put your data to work quickly and efficiently.
-Make data-driven decisions and operationalize AI with trust and transparency throughtout your business.
+Make data-driven decisions and operationalize AI with trust and transparency throughout your business.
 {:shortdesc}

 Learn more about {{site.data.keyword.cpd_full}} by reviewing the [product documentation](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/zen/overview/overview.html).